-In their desire to combat terrorism in a modern political context, nations often face conflicting goals and courses of action: (1) providing security from terrorist acts, i.e., limiting the freedom of individual terrorists, terrorist groups, and support networks to operate unimpeded in a relatively unregulated environment, versus (2) maximizing individual freedoms, democracy, and human rights.
+In their desire to combat terrorism in a modern political context, democratic countries often face conflicting goals and courses of action: (1) providing security from terrorist acts, that is, limiting the freedom of individual terrorists, terrorist groups, and support networks to operate unimpeded in a relatively unregulated environment, versus (2) maximizing individual freedoms, democracy, and human rights.
 Efforts to combat terrorism are complicated by a global trend towards deregulation, open borders, and expanded commerce.
-Particularly in democracies such as the United States, the constitutional limits within which policy must operate are often seen by some to conflict directly with a desire to secure the lives of citizens against terrorist activity more effectively.
-This issue has come to the fore in the post-
+In democracies such as the United States, the constitutional limits within which policy must operate are may be viewed by some observers to conflict directly with a desire to secure the lives of citizens against terrorist activity more effectively.
+Others strongly hold that no compromise of constitutional rights is acceptable.